mzyl/bookbytes2.0/README.md

 #### Short book passages to pique your interest
 Things are coming together.

+### We have 3 goals sections, why not a 4th?
+- [ ] Consider adjustments for web interface
+    - Find a way to leave feedback while you're here
+- [ ] Troubleshoot books that do not have contents returned properly
+    - I'm thinking I may have to do some cases based on Node.next or something
+    - if div found, check for p next, if no p, just use div.. etc....
+- [ ] Find a way to keep a record of which books are more popular
+    - Probably just based on which book get the most requests after they are presented, I don't know..
+- [ ] Consider if a genre feature can be implemented
+- [ ] Consider building a language filter
+- [ ] Implement tests
+- [ ] Implement flags

 ### Goals
 - [x] Get new font working on web
     - Files that did not use UTF-8 charmap are now converted before being read by Bufio
-- [ ] Make minified versions of html library to fit on digitalocean droplet
+- [x] Make minified versions of html library to fit on digitalocean droplet
+    - No minified, bzip2 compressed version being made now

 ### Goals for Release
 - [x] Able to display title and author